 A key transport priority for Attleborough, required for planned strategic growth (4,000 dwellings) on the Attleborough Sustainable Urban Extension (SUE), is a link road between the B1077 near Bunns Bank to London Road to the south of the town.
 The link road will distribute new and existing traffic away from the town centre and enable traffic management measures to be implemented within the town centre such as HGV restrictions.
 Delivery of the link road is a planning requirement of the scheme and will be phased so that up to 1,200 homes can be built before the link road is required to be opened in full.
 The Attleborough SUE is allocated and has planning permission.
 Discussions are ongoing with development interests and key partners in order to bring forward the full completion of the road before the requirements of the planning obligations are triggered.
 Homes England have now acquired the first phase of the SUE and are holding discussion with lead promoter of the site in respect of potentially acquiring further phases.
-Funding was secured from the 2018/19 Norfolk Business Rates Pool towards developing a Strategic Outline Business Case for the road and work has commenced in this regard and due to be completed by the end of 2021.
+A draft Strategic Outline Business Case for the road has been completed to assist with any future funding bids for delivery.